 Wander south and you’ll have your first experience with eating grits.
 And I mean to say, creamy, cheesy, addictive Southern-all-the-way stone-ground grits like this method for my Creamy Grits and Goat Cheese Breakfast Souffle Recipe.

 Not to be confused with corn meal or polenta, stone-ground grits cook up into a seriously creamy epic eating event.
 Today’s recipe allows for this savory breakfast dish to be baked into individual souffles.

 You will need four eggs for this recipe.
 The egg yolks and egg whites are separated during preparation and are each used differently at different stages of the method.

 The resulting bake is less an egg souffle or a cheese soufflé, but a crispy-topped, creamy middle ultimate breakfast casserole.
 I don’t save this (or any other fabulous breakfast recipes!) for special occasions, rather bake it up on a weekend and reheat throughout my week.

-Paired with poached or scrambled eggs and topped with my Creamy Carrot Green Pesto Sauce, this is a true and easy breakfast or Brunch paradise.
+Paired with poached or scrambled eggs and topped with a spoonful of pesto or carrot green pesto, this is a true and easy breakfast or Brunch paradise.

 - unsalted butter

 - spring onions or green onions